If Jackson Pollock had been a cartography nut this is what his classic works of art might have looked like.

 And because the lines and shapes of the maps at their various sizes vary from precise and repetitive (roads and building grids) to random and organic (mountains and off-road terrain), the series of images manages to look surprisingly original and deliberate.

 Generative art, that is, art created through automated means, is sometimes derided as a soft assault on human-created abstract art.
 But Utter's creation is more proof that code can indeed create hypnotic and beautiful visuals, even if those visuals lack the fire of direct human inspiration.
+However, you'll have to look quickly, as each image only lasts four seconds, after which it's replaced by another abstract image.

 It's not Picasso, but more and more of these generative art pieces are popping up in museums next to your favorite art masters.
 Humans, it's time to step your game up.